 When SaaS cleanup belongs in scope

-The main VXSec offer starts with Microsoft 365.
-SaaS is added when a related tool has a clear access or ownership problem, such as departed users, too many admins, unclear shared ownership, or unused paid seats.
+SaaS cleanup belongs in scope when a tool has a clear access or ownership problem, such as departed users, too many admins, unclear shared ownership, unmanaged client access, connected automations, or unused paid seats.

 - Former employees or contractors still present in business-critical SaaS tools.